Introduction

 A common pitfall is forgetting to add 32 after multiplying by 9/5, which can throw off your result entirely.
 Another is mixing up the direction of conversion—especially if you're used to thinking in just one scale.
 Double-checking your work and remembering the logic behind the formula can help avoid these mistakes.

-Ultimately, being comfortable with both Celsius and Fahrenheit opens up a world of culinary and scientific possibilities.
+In the long run, being comfortable with both Celsius and Fahrenheit opens up a world of culinary and scientific possibilities.
 Whether you're following an international recipe, conducting an experiment, or simply trying to make sense of a weather forecast, knowing how to convert between these scales ensures you're always on the right track.